mozilla/PRESC/docs/ROADMAP.md

 likely be slightly different.
 These analyses measure the effects of methodological choices on model performance, with the goal of minimizing them.

+TODO: when to apply

+### Train-test splitting

+When training a model, a test set is typically held out at the beginning so as to provide an unbiased estimate of model performance on unseen data.
+However, the size of this test set itself influences the quality of this estimate.
+To assess this, we consider the variability and bias in performance metrics as the test set size varies.
+This is estimated by splitting the input dataset at different proportions and training and testing a model across these.

+__Input:__

+- Dataset
+    * ie. training set
+- Model specification
+- Performance metric

+__Output:__ Function (sequence of tuples) mapping train-test split size to performance estimates represented as a mean with confidence bounds

+__Applications:__

+- Measure of error (variance/bias) in test set performance evaluations
+- Selection of train-test split size to minimize bias and variance
+- Deviation from average-case performance

+__Type__: Model performance confidence metric

+### Cross-validation folds

+Similarly, the choice of validation methodology will influence the quality of estimates obtained using it.
+PRESC assesses this by computing model cross-validation (CV) model performance estimates across different numbers of folds.

+__Input:__

+- Dataset
+    * ie. training set
+- Model specification
+- Performance metric

+__Output:__ Function (sequence of tuples) mapping number of CV folds to performance estimates represented as a mean with confidence bounds

+__Applications:__

+- Measure of error (variance/bias) in CV performance evaluations
+- Selection of number of CV folds to minimize bias and variance
+- Deviation from average-case performance

+__Type__: Model performance confidence metric